 Whenever possible, ReBuild NC staff will gather documentation to verify eligibility rather than request documentation from the applicant.
 Some eligibility requirements are attested by the applicant when they sign the Homeowner Grant Agreement (HOGA) later in the process.
-If documentation gathered by ReBuild NC staff is inconclusive, additional support from the applicant may be requested.
+If documentation gathered by ReBuild NC staff is inconclusive, additional documentation from the applicant may be requested.
 More information on eligibility requirements is included at Section 2.0 below.

-1.1.3 Application Intake Notifications
+1.1.3 Uniform Relocation Assistance (URA)